mikehulme6498/Sudoku-Solver/README.md

 Please remember this is an unfinished project, you can use it https://mikehulme.co.uk/Sudoku/sudoku.html

-Just keep clicking the three buttons in any order, each button looks for a number in a different way.
+Just keep clicking the three buttons in any order, each button looks to solve the next number in a different way.

 if you want to change the puzzle you, for now you need to change the array in the scripts file. a 0 represents an empty square.